On My Kids Plate

 • Combine the unsweetened applesauce, brown sugar, egg, Greek yogurt and vanilla extract in a large bowl.
 Using a silicone spatula, spoon or whisk, stir until combined well.

 • Spoon the batter into the muffin tin, filling each cup 2/3 of the way full.
-Top each muffin with three chocolate chips… or a sprinkle!
+Top each muffin with three chocolate chips… or a sprinkle of chocolate chips!

 • Bake for 25-30 minutes or until a toothpick comes out clean when inserted into the center of the muffin.